nyannkov/mgc-sketch/README.md

 **mgc-sketch** is a helper tool for building small-scale games and gadgets using the **mgc** library as Arduino sketches.

-The goal of this project is to make it easy to write, organize, and build compact software using the `mgc` library on platforms like Arduino.
+The goal of this project is to make it easy to integrate mgc (a library for creating retro-style games and gadgets) as Arduino sketches.
-It is especially suitable for microcontroller-based projects such as toys, instruments, and retro-style games.

 ## Features